Kipropa/Kipropa/README.md

 - 👋 Hi, I’m @Kipropa
-- 👀 I’m interested in disrutive technologies
+- 👀 I’m interested in disruptive technologies
 - 🌱 I’m currently working on blockchain while helping in the transition to the amazing Web3
 - 💞️ I’m looking to collaborate on varying areas of development
 - 📫 How to reach me: kipropa77@gmail.com